-The time interval in days between each time technician resupply should be scheduled for the location.
+Ability for resupplying The vessel ability that is used to specify the weather limits for the should be scheduled for the location.
 For several daily shifts, there is one set of technicians for each shift, and each set of technicians needs to be replaced.
 In this case, the number of days between resupplying is the time interval between the times there is a set of technicians that is replaced; it is not the time interval each set of technicians is staying offshore before being replaced.